open/close all folders

 - Animal Theme Naming: Each of them is code-named for a breed of cat: Abyssinian, Bombay, Balinese, and Siberian.
 Gluhen adds "Havana [Brown]" and "LaPerm," although unlike the original four these codenames are never used aloud in the anime (they belong to Kyou and Sena respectively)

-Cartwright Curse - As a side effect of being Doom Magnets par excellance, nobody in Weiss has much luck keeping girlfriends alive.
+- Cartwright Curse: As a side effect of being Doom Magnets par excellence, nobody in Weiss has much luck keeping girlfriends alive.
 Yoji has it the worst, but everyone on the team except for Kyou has at least one instance.

 Neither the devil nor death, I am just a murderer.

 - Adaptation Dye-Job: Went from bright red hair in AAWS and Kapitel to brown in Gluhen.
 Might be an actual dye job, as most Side B color art gives him back the bright red color, but the one cover art that shows him as he was in the final episode of Gluhen uses the darker color.
 On the other hand, flashbacks and old photographs in Gluhen show him having the brown hair the whole time, so it's really anyone's guess.

 - Aloof Big Brother

 - A Man Is Not a Virgin: Fight Fire With Fire goes out of its way to reveal that Aya lost his virginity at 16.
 Otherwise, Aya shows absolutely no interest in sex - which stands out because Youji, Ken, and Omi do.

 - Asexuality: Ranjatai suggests this is the case with Aya and makes something of a point of his lack of sexual interest in Shizu.

 - Author Avatar: Of Takehito Koyasu.